-Virtual I/O functions, on the other hand, require an ACP for Files-11 On-Disk Structure Level 1 files or an XQP for Files-11 On-Disk Structure Level 2 files.
-Virtual I/O functions also must be executed in a prescribed order.
-The normal order is to create and access a file, write information to that file, and then deaccess the file.
+Virtual I/O functions require an ACP for Files-11 On-Disk Structure Level 1 files or an XQP for Files-11 On-Disk Structure Level 2 files.
+Virtual I/O functions must be executed in a prescribed order.
+First, you create and access a file, then you write information to that file, and lastly you deaccess the file.
 Subsequently, when you access the file, you read the information, and then deaccess the file.
-You delete the file when the information is no longer useful.
+Delete the file when the information is no longer useful.

 Non-DSA disk devices can read or write up to 65,535 bytes in a single request.
 DSA devices connected to an HSC50 can transfer up to 4 billion bytes in a single request.
-In all cases, the maximum size of the transfer is limited by the number of pages that can be faulted into the process's working set and then locked into physical memory.
-(Note that the disk driver is responsible for any memory management functions of this type.)
+In all cases, the maximum size of the transfer is limited by the number of pages that can be faulted into the process's working set, and then locked into physical memory.
+(The disk driver is responsible for any memory management functions of this type.)
 The size of the transfer does not affect the applicable quotas (direct I/O count, buffered I/O count, and AST count limit).
 These quotas refer to the number of outstanding I/O operations of each type, not the size of the I/O operation being performed.